callstats-io/webrtc-demoapp/README.md

 - JWT: boolean if JWT authentication should be used
 - CSJSURL: callstats.js URL
 - EXTENSION_URL: chrome extension download link.
 If extension is not installed where to get the extention
+- ADDONID: chrome extension id.
+When given application will try to use this extension to screen cast

 Example :